How do I become certified?

 What happens after I take the test?

-State rule 327 IAC 5-22-11(e)(2) allows IDEM a period of no more than two months after the exam to notify the applicant of their examination results.
-Ivy Tech will give the operator a preliminary score before leaving the exam area.
+Ivy Tech will give you your preliminary score before leaving the exam area.
 Seventy percent is a passing score, and whether an applicant passes or fails is public information.
-Individual scores are confidential.
-You will be notified in writing of your official test results.
+Individual scores, however, are confidential.
+IDEM will notify you in writing of your official test results.
 If you achieved a passing score, your certificate and card will be mailed to you.
+If you receive a failing score, and you still wish to become certified, you must reapply by submitting a new application OR by signing and returning the score letter you receive from IDEM.
+In either case, you will need to submit a new $30 application fee.

 What is an Apprentice Operator?

-In addition to the regular levels of operator classification, 327-IAC 5-22 includes a classification designation of “Wastewater Apprentice”.
-The Apprentice classification allows persons without the required experience at a wastewater treatment facility to take the same Certification Examination taken by those wishing to obtain certification.
-The person need only complete the short Apprentice exam form.
+In addition to the regular levels of operator classification, 327-IAC 5-22 (which will soon become 5-23-11) includes the classification designation of “Wastewater Apprentice”.
+The apprentice classification allows persons without the required experience at a wastewater treatment facility to take the same certification examination taken by those wishing to obtain certification.
+The person need only complete the apprentice exam application short form.
 Having passed the exam might allow an apprentice to more easily get a job in the wastewater industry and acquire the necessary experience to then apply for certification.

 What is a Provisional Certificate?